lsauer/coffeemug/README.md

 - live editor and more information at: http://coffeescript.org/
 - share your mug of coffee!

+**todo:** Syntax highlighting, and inline code experiments
 ---

-Following the main aspects of CS are demonstrated through short examples and accompanying notes.
+**Following, the main aspects of CoffeeScript are demonstrated through short examples and accompanying notes.**

 ## 1.0 Basics
 ###1.1 Comments: via Hashes(`#`),similar to Python and Ruby
 	#This line is commented out
 	###
 	Block comment similar to the popular syntax: `/*...*/`
 	###